-A community service project adds an important depth to vacations.
-People engage with their destination while they are simultaneously helping the community.
+A community service project adds an important depth to an tour.
+Students engage with their destination while they are simultaneously helping the community.
 They transition from being a visitor to a contributor, which changes their perspective of themselves and their place in the world.

 6 Days / 5 Nights